mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 ## Situation #8

-Another tough situation for the Germans, especially if playing strictly by the standard rules, without optional call-for-fire for SPAs and other indirect fire weapons.
+Another *very* tough situation for the Germans, especially if playing strictly by the standard rules, without optional call-for-fire for SPAs and other indirect fire weapons.

 ### Rebalancing